“Defunding” Care at Planned Parenthood

 Planned Parenthood and other family planning and women’s health care providers care for thousands of patients every year.

 - In Missouri, Planned Parenthood provides more than 7,000 Medicaid patients annually with preventive care like birth control, cancer screenings, annual exams, and STI testing and treatment.

-Rep. Ross’ proposed amendment to HB 2011 violates federal Medicaid law.
+Rep. Ross’ amendment to HB 2011 violates federal Medicaid law.